-GDPR PIPEDA

-Articles 4, 17, 28, 30, 32, 33, 35, 37, 38 Section 2(1)
+Articles 4, 17, 28, 30, 32, 33, 35, 37, 38 Recitals 64, 90, 93 PIPEDA

+Section 2(1)

-Recitals 64, 90, 93 Schedule 1, 4.1 - 4.10
+Schedule 1, 4.1 - 4.10

 Data controllers must comply with the purpose limitation and accuracy principles, and rectify a data subject's personal data if it is inaccurate or incomplete.

-When collecting, using and disclosing personal information, organizations must identify the purposes for which personal information is collected at or before the time the information is collected.
+When collecting, using and disclosing personal information, organisations must identify the purposes for which personal information is collected at or before the time the information is collected.
 Subsequently, organizations must limit the collection of personal information to that which is necessary for the identified purposes, and must collect information by fair and lawful means.